StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 Having written around a dozen lengthy formal papers across my two humanities majors in college (my two longest were [a term paper for an 8000-level classics graduate seminar](https://www.steventammen.com/writings/class-power-and-influence-who-killed-priscillian.pdf) and [a research paper funded by my University's center for undergraduate research](https://www.steventammen.com/writings/better-unicode-text-entry-for-ancient-greek.pdf)), I hate citations and bibliographical formatting with all the burning passion of 10,000 dying suns.
 No exaggeration.
 Both of the papers I linked above had multiple dozens of citations across their 30+ page lengths.
 I still recoil in remembrance of the hours I had to spend dealing with all this nonsense in those papers.

-This notwithstanding, I am a *huge* proponent of intertextuality and rigor in writing, being meticulous in supporting all points wherever useful and beneficial.
+This notwithstanding, I am a *huge* proponent of intertextuality and rigor in writing---of being meticulous in supporting all points wherever useful and beneficial.
 There are parts of academia I find positively intolerable (which parts led to me adding a third major in Computer Science and ending up a software engineer rather than a Classics professor), but the practiced skepticism of all assertions without evidence is not one of them.
 The scholar within me takes great pleasure in thoroughly-researched and well-supported writing, no matter what it is about.
 (Sometimes I even find it enjoyable to read excellently-done academic writing in fields I am not otherwise unduly interested in).

 Unfortunately, paywalls cripple usable intertextuality in almost all of academia proper.
 Scummy for-profit publishing corporations keep human knowledge (even taxpayer-funded human knowledge) behind lock and key.
 For whatever inexplicable reason, lots of academics also seem hell-bent on keeping everything printed in dusty physical books rather than publishing resources on indexable computer networks.
-Having dealt with enough inter-library loans in my day -- just to cite a paragraph or two accurately -- I still get depressed at how much knowledge is made largely inaccessible for no particularly good reason.
+Having dealt with enough inter-library loans in my day---just to cite a paragraph or two accurately---I still get depressed at how much knowledge is made largely inaccessible for no particularly good reason.

-At any rate, soapbox aside, I wanted a way to make referencing resources other than my own completely seamless -- something instant, something with actually-good user experience.
+At any rate, soapbox aside, I wanted a way to make referencing resources other than my own completely seamless---something instant, something with actually-good user experience.
 The internet supports general reference to pages and sections with hyperlinks and id attributes (on header tags, for example), but I want to be able to link *directly* to the paragraphs or even sentences I reference.
 Why not?
 It is technically possible, and has been for many years.
 So why in the world isn't it done absolutely everywhere, since it is so superior?

 While it is still mysterious to me why very few others implement these seemingly-obviously-superior direct sentence-level citation links, I *can* explain how I accomplish such in the materials of this site.
 This will be the focus of the next several sections.